What Is CTE?

 Even if your “bell has been rung” a few times, it doesn’t mean you’ll get the disease.
 But you should know what to watch out for.

 Tau is not all bad.
 It stabilizes brain cells.
-But when it builds up due to impact to the brain, it tangles and clumps together.
+But when it builds up due to an impact to the brain, it tangles and clumps together.
 This slowly kills cells called neurons.
 The clumped tau also spreads to other cells and makes it harder for the brain to work.
 This is CTE.

 Since not everyone with a history of brain trauma gets CTE, some researchers think other things, like genetics, may play a role.
 But head impacts are the only proven cause.
+And you may get a second head injury before fully healing from an earlier one, called second impact syndrome.
+Experts think athletes who get a concussion and make an early return to their sport have a higher chance of getting this condition.

 You may have: